arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 To use a device in IoT Cloud, you need to [create a Thing](https://create.arduino.cc/iot/things), or associate it to an existing Thing.
 A Thing is the digital twin of your device, like a reference to the actual hardware used to implement them.
 Each Thing is represented by a collection of properties, the configuration of some variables and other settings, as well as the history of the data collected for those variables.

 To create a Thing, click on **Create Thing** next to the device of your interest, and your Thing will be automatically created for you.
-At this point, you can start updating it.

 ![create a thing from device tab](assets/create-a-thing.png)